dhasenan/subtex/README.md

 One day, Sylla said to some friends, who were entreating him to be nice to Caesar: \e{Yeah, sure, he can hang with us.

-% It can handle multiline text.
+% It can handle multiline quotes.
 But you do know, right, that this kid you're so worked up about his safety, he's gonna be our downfall eventually?